-Consider a file system on a disk that has physical block sizes of 512 bytes and logical blocks that are concatenations of n physical blocks.
-Assume indexed allocation with 10 direct pointers to data blocks, one indirect pointer, one double indirect pointer and one triply indirect pointer.
+Consider a file system on a disk with 512 bytes physical blocks (i.e., physical\block\size = 512 bytes) and logical blocks that are concatenations of a number of physical blocks.
+Assume indexed allocation with 12 direct pointers, one indirect pointer, one double indirect pointer and one triply indirect pointer.